Q. Why do people enter the professional and technical writing master’s program?

 Q. What kinds of writing will I do in the PTW program?

-A. Technical writers will develop websites, write grants, create electronic documentation and training materials,¬†organize manuals, and design presentations.
-Nonfiction writers’ texts range from personal essays to blogs¬†to informative, issue-oriented, investigative works.
+A. Technical writers will develop websites, write grants, create electronic documentation and training materials, organize manuals, and design presentations.
+Nonfiction writers may produce documents ranging from personal essays and memoirs to blogs to informative, issue-oriented, investigative works.

 Q. Can I complete this master’s program if I work full-time during the day?